The Alcott Award

 The Alcott Award is offered for a YA novel that, in the tradition of Little Women, offers us at least one central female character.
 Style is open – the book may be any form of fiction (historical, fantasy, literary, etc.) as long as its protagonist is female.

 All submissions must include name, address, telephone number, email, website (if you have one), a brief biography, synopsis, outline, and full manuscript in that order.
+Submissions without the required materials will not be read.
 Online submissions are through Submittable.
 Please note that, when submitting online, all materials must be combined into ONE document before uploading.
 Be sure to upload all required materials, including the synopsis BEFORE the manuscript, which should be uploaded last.
 To submit online please go to Submittable.
 Simultaneous submissions are accepted.
 We ask only that you contact us asap if you place the manuscript for publication elsewhere.
 We also accept multiple submissions.
 Each manuscript must be submitted, with all required materials, separately.
 All awards are decided by Hidden River staff, and decisions are final.

 Please be sure to BOOKMARK our blog site for all announcements of semi-finalists, finalists and winners of this competition, and for other announcements of our programs and events.

 Please be aware that we consider ALL forms of publication as disqualification.
 Self-publishing is publication; if your manuscript has an isbn number, or if it is available for sale online and/or in brick and mortar stores, your book is “published”.

 Many Frog Press is a new imprint of Hidden River Publishing, which focuses on books for young readers, books on the arts and arts education, and books about alternative educational methods.
 “Frog” is right — not “frogs”.
 The imprint was named by my son, who himself has always been an artist and the quintessential alternative learner.